AJ Capital Partners: History

-In 2021, AJ Capital Partners announced the Marine & Lawn Hotels & Resorts, a collection of luxury properties along the Scottish Golf Coast opening in summer 2021 along with the recent purchase of the Slieve Donard in Newcastle County Down, Northern Ireland.
-Neighbours of the world famous Royal County Down Golf Course.
+In 2021, AJ Capital Partners announced Marine & Lawn Hotels & Resorts, a collection of bespoke properties located adjacent to the world’s most distinguished golf courses.
+The platform includes Rusacks St Andrews overlooking the Old Course in Scotland.

-In 2023, AJ Capital Partners announced Memoir Residential, a novel approach to contemporary urban living, and Field & Stream Lodge Co., a joint venture with Starwood Capital Group.
+In 2023, AJ Capital Partners announced Memoir Residential, a novel approach to contemporary urban living, and Field & Stream Lodge Co., a joint venture with Starwood Capital Group backed by the legacy and expertise of the Field & Stream brand.

-In 2024, AJ Capital sold Graduate Hotels to Hilton Worldwide, retaining ownership of all real estate for the existing 37 hotels.
+In 2024, AJ Capital sold Graduate Hotels to Hilton Worldwide, retaining ownership of all real estate for the existing hotels.
 The company additionally continues to operate all hotels.
+Further, in 2024, AJ Capital announced the acquisition and restoration of Coral Sands Inn & Cottages, an iconic property on Harbour Island in the Bahamas.

+Additional active projects include Wedgewood Village in Nashville, TN; Belle Meade Village in Nashville, TN; Little River in Miami, FL; and more.